-You may also want to offer previous customers or offer people who have questioned in the past but haven’t made a booking a discount on their next booking.
-You can also automatically ask for feedback and a review from previous customers to help grow your database of social proof.
+You may also want to offer previous clients or potential clients who have had questions in the past but haven’t made a booking. a discount on their next booking.
+You can also automatically ask for feedback and a review from previous customers to help grow your database of testimonials.

-About the Author: Adelina Benson is a social media strategist and content writer at AcademicBrits and Originwritings.
-She develops social media pages and business’s online presence, as well as help lifestyle businesses, reach their full potential.
+Adelina Benson is a social media strategist and content writer at AcademicBrits and Originwritings.
+She develops social media pages and business’s online presence, as well as help lifestyle businesses, reach their full potential